-The 1950 Proof Set (Buy on eBay) marked the resumption of production for proof coinage following a seven year hiatus.
-The US Mint had stopped striking proof coins after 1942 due to the second world war.
-In the years immediately following the war, the US Mint remained unable to resume the collector coins due to their obligation to produce millions of medals for America’s military.
+The 1950 Proof Set (Buy on eBay) marked the resumption of production for Proof coinage following a seven year hiatus.
+The United States Mint had stopped striking Proof coins after 1942 due to the second world war.
+In the years immediately following the war, the U.S. Mint remained unable to resume the collector coins due to their obligation to produce millions of medals for America’s military.

 The original packaging for the 1950 Proof Set comprised of individual cellophane sleeves for each coin.
 These were stapled at the top, wrapped in tissue paper, and placed into a cardboard box.
 The box was sealed shut with paper tape.
 Unlike earlier years, only complete sets were offered.
 Today, many 1950 Proof Sets reside in Capital Plastics or other coin holders.

 1950 Proof Set Coins

 - 1950 Proof Lincoln Cent